-Kwasi Yirenkyi received his PhD in Sociology of Religion and Religious Studies from the University of Pittsburgh in 1984.
+Dr. Kwasi Yirenkyi received his PhD in Sociology of Religion and Religious Studies from the University of Pittsburgh in 1984.
 He joined the Indiana University of Pennsylvania faculty in 1986 and was a full professor in the Religious Studies Department.

-He published several book chapters and journal articles on church and political development, the charismatic churches, the church and modernization, African ethics, personhood, development and co-wrote a book chapter on atheism and secularity in
+He published several book chapters and journal articles on church and political development, the charismatic churches, the church and modernization, African ethics, personhood, and development, and co-wrote a book chapter on atheism and secularity in

 Yirenkyi’s retirement celebrations.